Graduation ceremonies during COVID-19

 Guest Tickets

 Each graduating student is initially allocated two guest tickets, which can be booked online through the University of Divinity.
-Bookings will open by 1 March.
+Bookings will open about 3 weeks prior to the ceremony date.
 You will receive an email with a link to book guest tickets.
 There is no cost for guest tickets.
 If there are spare seats available, additional tickets will be made available on the Monday prior to the ceremony.

 Get help and advice